Shipping Forecast

-The Shipping Forecast is a BBC Radio broadcast of weather reports and forecasts for the seas around the coasts of the British Isles.
+The Shipping Forecast is a BBC Radio broadcast of weather reports and forecasts for the seas around the British Isles.
 It is produced by the Met Office and broadcast by BBC Radio 4 on behalf of the Maritime and Coastguard Agency.
-The forecasts sent over the Navtex system use a similar format and the same sea areas.
-The waters around the British Isles are divided into 31 sea areas, also known as weather areas (see map below).
-There are currently four broadcasts per day at the following (UK local) times:
+The forecast dates back over 150 years.
+There are currently two or three broadcasts per day, at 00:48, 05:34, and 17:54 (weekends only) UK local time.